Condition Monitoring on a Storm Surge Barrier

 Data and Behavioral Analysis

-In order to analyse the large sets of data and to compare measurement data to earlier findings, algorithms were developed.
 The outcome of the analysis are reported to Rijkswaterstaat and specific advice is given to repair, or to further analyse components that are underperforming or showing irregular performance.
 Since the installation of the measurement system, the full 10-yearly overhaul cycle has been postponed and significant cost have been saved because of that.

 The Maeslantkering was built in the mid 1990s and completed in 1997.
 During the building phase of the barrier, and in the years after, HVR Engineering has supported Rijkswaterstaat on the Maeslantkering.
 This cooperation is now extended for another couple of years.